vrindaat/Minimizing-Manipulations-in-LLMs/README.md

 7. [How to Use the App](#-how-to-use-the-app)
 8. [Project Files Explained](#-project-files-explained)

-## 🎯 The Problem
+## The Problem

 As AI chatbots become more common, we need to ensure they are safe.
 A big challenge is that people can sometimes trick these AIs into saying bad things—a practice called "jailbreaking."
 Our research and testing show that even the most advanced AIs can be vulnerable to these tricks, highlighting the need for an extra layer of security.

-## ✅ Our Solution
+## Our Solution

-GuardianLLM is a complete safety net that tackles this problem from two angles:
+Our LLM is a complete safety net that tackles this problem from two angles:

 1.  **Proactive Scanning:** It first checks the user's question with a custom-built "Content Scanner" to see if it's asking for something dangerous *before* the AI even replies.
 2.  **Reactive Guardrails:** After the AI writes an answer, a second "Safety Checker" AI double-checks it.
 If it finds anything unsafe, it tells the first AI to scrap the answer and write a new, safer one.

 This entire system is wrapped in a simple web application where you can chat with the protected AI and see the safety features in action.

-## ⚙️ How It Works
+## How It Works

 The system is a clever, two-step process for generating safe AI responses.
 It uses a main AI to write answers and a second AI to validate them.